UofL rolled-out Single-Stream Recycling

 ‘Lighten Your Load’ initiative helps UofL students move out of dorms sustainably (WHAS-11, April 25, 2014)

-- During Move-Out Time, UofL residents are encouraged to donate and exchange reusable items through the "Lighten Your Load" (formerly "Give and Go") collections and associated Free Stuff Swap hosted at the end of the year by Campus Housing in partnership with Goodwill Industries of Kentucky.
-During UofL's 2018 Lighten Your Load Move-Out Waste Reduction campaign, students donated 4,751 pounds of reusable goods to Goodwill!
+- Zero Waste Move-Out: During Move-Out time, UofL Housing residents are encouraged to donate and exchange reusable items through the "Lighten Your Load" (formerly "Give and Go") collections and associated Free Stuff Swap hosted at the end of the year by Campus Housing in partnership with Goodwill Industries of Kentucky.
+At its pre-pandemic peak in 2019, during the Lighten Your Load Move-Out Waste Reduction campaign, students donated 7,286 pounds of reusable goods to Goodwill!
 Look for signs and collection bins in residence hall lobbies as you think about moving out!

 |Year||Total Waste Generated (lbs.)||Waste Landfilled (lbs.)||Waste Recycled (lbs.)||Percent Diverted from Landfill*|